NicoHood/HoodLoader2/Readme.md

 If not you manually have to enter bootloader mode as described above and below.

 To get Serial Debug output from the 328/2560 you have to enter bootloader mode again.
 **Keep in mind that the Leds have inverted logic.
-Writing LOW means turn them on.
-I got stuck there for an hour...**
+Writing LOW means turn them on.**

 **To get the 16u2 board definitions for uploading copy this HoodLoader2 folder into your sketchbook like this: *sketchbook/hardware/HoodLoader2/* **